 You will need your driver’s license number in order to register online.
 You sign the Junior Club Personnel Code of Ethics form and complete the Background Screening (every other season) as part of the registration process when you indicate you will be working with a junior program as a head coach or assistant coach.

 Junior members can only be Assistant Coaches and must be two years older then the players they are coaching.
 (A registered adult coach over 21 years of age must be present at all practices and during team travel and competitions.)
 Juniors join as a junior girl or boy member.
-If they are 18 years old or will turn 18 years of age during the season they will need to complete the background screening process.
+Those that are already 18 years of age will complete the registration process completely and have to login again to complete their Junior Club Personnel Code of Ethics by using the link provided and complete their screening by clicking on the Submit Background Application tab.
 If they turn 18 during the season they will need to login to their membership on their birthdate and complete the screening by clicking on the Submit Background Application.

 Adults can coach with a club in one Region and play with another club in a different Region.
 They need to register with the Region where they are coaching because of the background screening requirements.